-Don’t forget to seal the lid shut so your kids can’t open it!
+Don’t forget to seal the lid shut on your sensory bottles so your kids can’t open them!
 You can use hot glue or duct tape to seal the lid of your sensory bottle shut.

-After you have finished your festive Valentine sensory bottle, place it in your calm down area or your science center for the children to explore.
+After you’ve finished making your festive Valentine sensory bottle, place it in your calm down area or your science center for the children to explore.

 More Valentine Day Activities